table66/my-website/docs/faq/faq3.md

 ## Be Polite and Clear:
 Maintain a polite and clear tone when writing your support request.
 Use professional language and appropriate etiquette to express your issue or requirement and express gratitude for the support team's assistance.

+# User Feedback

+Please enter your question and feedback below:

+<textarea rows="20" cols="100" placeholder="Enter your question and feedback here"></textarea>

+---

+Thank you for your feedback!
+We will address your question as soon as possible.
+If you need further assistance, please contact our customer support team.

+Contact Information:
+- Phone: +1234567890
+- Email: support@example.com